 A little bit of background on two little dogs

-The Pomeranian is a distant relative of the German Spitz.
-They were especially popular in Pomerania, a region of northern Germany and Poland.
+When they first became popular, Pomeranians were especially well-known in Pomerania, a region of northern Germany and Poland.
 The Pomeranian then made its way to many other European countries, where the first official breeding club was set up in Britain in 1891.
 Three of these tiny but tough dogs were the only animal survivors from the Titanic disaster!
 Since then, Pomeranians have established themselves all over the world.
 The Pomeranian is now ranked in the top twenty most popular breeds in the USA.

 Physical characteristics of the Pomchi

-Although the Pomchi is not a pure breed, it's still recognised by the following organisations:
+Although the Pomchi is not a purebred dog, it's still recognised by the following organisations:

 - American Canine Hybrid Club